updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 I do think so, manually crafted release notes are by far the best ones but they are also the most time-consuming.
 It's difficult to maintain them over time for every project so automatically generated release notes are a good alternative.

-I wish more project consider release notes as a critical component of their releases.
+I wish more projects consider release notes as a critical component of their releases.

 ## Next steps

-This project was built with flexibility in mind, so we could definitely envisioned building plugins for NPM, Gitlab releases, etc.
+This project was built with flexibility in mind, so we could definitely envision building plugins for NPM, Gitlab releases, etc.

-In the near by future, I am considering documenting how we automate release note publishing on Docusaurus website leveraging the versioning feature.
+In the near future, I am considering documenting how we automate release notes publishing on Docusaurus website by leveraging the versioning feature.
 In that scenario, we only need release notes associated to the versioned website.

 Example on [fleet.rancher.io/0.9/changelogs](https://fleet.rancher.io/0.9/changelogs/)

-All of this don't replace the need to write good release notes, we just try to make them more visible.
+All of this doesn't replace the need to write good release notes, we just try to make them more visible.

 ## Links